-It is alleged by EMF that some claims made by companies in the biodegradable plastics industries are misleading.
-These allegations are not specified so it is not possible to verify this, but misleading claims are sometimes made in every industry.
+It is alleged that some claims made by companies in the biodegradable plastics industries are misleading.
+These allegations are not specified by EMF, and the companies are not identified, but misleading claims are sometimes made in every industry.
 Misleading claims are sometimes made about motor cars, but the way to deal with that is to ban the misleading claims, not the cars.

-As mentioned above, the "precautionary principle" is often relied upon, but the correct way to give effect to the precautionary principle in the EU is to refer any concerns to the European Chemicals Agency (ECHA) under Article 69 of REACH18 for an investigation and report.
-The EU
+The "precautionary principle" is often relied upon, but the correct way to give effect to this in the EU is to refer any concerns relating to plastic to the European Chemicals Agency (ECHA) under Article 69 of REACH15 for an investigation and report.